 The origin and paradigm of the incompatibility of commitments undercutting their entitlements is the normative collision that occurs when one accepts and rejects the same claimable.
 But the phenomenon is not limited to that original case where contrary attitudes are adopted towards one and the same claimable.
 One treats the contents of two claimables as incompatible just by taking it that commitment to one precludes entitlement to the other.
-I forfeit entitlement to my commitments if I both affirm and deny (accept and reject) that the plane figure is a circle.
-But I incur the same normative cost if I both accept that it is a circle and accept that it is a triangle.
-That is the practical normative significance of "A is circular" and "A is triangular" standing in the reason relation of material incompatibility (Aristotelian contrariety): commitment to one precludes entitlement to the other.
+One forfeits entitlement to one's commitments if one both affirms and denies (accepts and rejects) that the plane figure is a circle.
+But one incurs the same normative cost if one both accepts that it is a circle and accepts that it is a triangle.
+That is the practical normative significance of the fact that "A is circular" and "A is triangular" stand to one another in the reason relation of material incompatibility (Aristotelian contrariety): commitment to one precludes entitlement to the other.

-The fact that claimables stand to one another in the reason relation of incompatibility the fact that commitment to one can preclude entitlement to the other-means that there is a structural asymmetry between the normative statuses of commitment and entitlement, which articulate essential dimensions of the practice of giving and asking for reasons, making claims and defending and challenging them.
+The fact that claimables stand to one another in the reason relation of incompatibility-the fact that commitment to one can preclude entitlement to the other-means that there is a structural asymmetry between the normative statuses of commitment and entitlement, which articulate essential dimensions of the practice of giving and asking for reasons, making claims and defending and challenging them.
 Knowing an interlocutor's attitude toward a claimable, whether they accept or reject it, is sufficient to settle their commitment with respect to it.
 But to assess their entitlement to that commitment we have to consult all their other commitments.
 It is not enough that they can cite collateral commitments that provide good reasons for the commitment in question.
-It is necessary also that they not in addition have undertaken commitments that provide equally good reasons against it.
+It is necessary in addition that they have not undertaken commitments that provide equally good reasons against it.

-Ryan Simonelli has shown how we can assemble these conceptual raw materials so as to characterize both incompatibility and implication in terms of some sets of commitments precluding entitlement to others.4 In the normative pragmatic vocabulary put in play here, we can define the reason relations like this:
+Following a suggestion by Ryan Simonelli, we can assemble these conceptual raw materials so as to characterize both incompatibility and implication in terms of some sets of commitments precluding entitlement to others.1 In the normative pragmatic vocabulary put in play here, we can define the reason relations like this: